rodrigozr/sqs-grep/readme.md

 * Publish matched messages to an SNS topic (or re-publish to the original topic if the message originally came from SNS)
 * Delete matched messages
 * Parallel scan for higher throughput
-* Cross-platform, with pre-built binaries for Linux, MacOS and Windows
+* Cross-platform: runs anywhere Node.js runs (Linux, MacOS and Windows)
 * Supports FIFO queues for both sources and targets
 * [Custom processing scripts](user-scripts.md)